VeraLiconaResearchGroup/OCSANA-Plus/_site/rtd/source/walkthrough.rst

 nodes (`Zanudo et al., 2017 <https://www.ncbi.nlm.nih.gov/pubmed/28655847>`_) and OCSANA functionalities could increase the accuracy of simulated results.

-For the full results of this example, please see `OCSANA+supplementary file`_
+For the full results of this example, please see the OCSANA+supplementary files

 You can download the .sif file used in this tutorial `here <_static/files/kobayashi.sif>`_